SystemsApproach/tcpcc/algorithm.rst

 bandwidth product of 1.8 MB means that each connection has the potential to lose up to 1.8 MB of data at the beginning of each connection.
-Of course, this assumes that both the source and the destination implement the "big windows” extension.
+Of course, this assumes that both the source and the destination implements the "big windows” extension.

 Alternatives to slow start, whereby the source tries to estimate the available bandwidth by more sophisticated means, have also been